 To make sugar cookie icing, you just need Wilton Meringue powder, icing sugar and water.
 Since we’re using meringue powder, we can skip the messy step of separating egg whites.
 This time-saving step means that it only takes 15 minutes to whip up this homemade royal icing recipe.

-4. When you flood the cookies, make an outline first, then flood the inside.
+When you flood the cookies, make an outline first, then flood the inside.
+Since the royal icing quickly hardens, the outline prevents the icing from spilling out.

 Sugar Cookie Icing With 3-Ingredients